Barnacle: Sexual reproduction

 Pseudocopulation: the acorn barnacle uses its long penis to reach across to transfer sperm to another individual nearby.

-Most barnacles are hermaphroditic, producing both eggs and sperms.
+Most barnacles are hermaphroditic, producing both eggs and sperm.
 A few species have separate sexes, or have both males and hermaphrodites.
 The ovaries are located in the base or stalk, and may extend into the mantle, while the testes are towards the back of the head, often extending into the thorax.
 Typically, recently moulted hermaphroditic individuals are receptive as females.
 Self-fertilization, although theoretically possible, has been experimentally shown to be rare in barnacles.

 The sessile lifestyle of acorn barnacles makes sexual reproduction difficult, as they cannot leave their shells to mate.
 To facilitate genetic transfer between isolated individuals, barnacles have developed extraordinarily long penises.
 Barnacles possess the largest penis-to-body size ratio of any known animal, up to eight times their body length, though on exposed coasts the penis is shorter and thicker.
 The mating of acorn barnacles is described as pseudocopulation.

 The goose barnacle Pollicipes polymerus can alternatively reproduce by spermcasting, in which the male barnacle releases his sperm into the water, to be taken up by females.
 Isolated individuals always made use of spermcasting and sperm capture, as did a quarter of individuals with a close neighbour.
 This 2013 discovery overturned the long-held belief that barnacles were limited to pseudocopulation or hermaphroditism.

 Rhizocephalan barnacles had been considered hermaphroditic, but their males inject themselves into females' bodies, degrading to little more than sperm-producing cells.